libvips/libvips/_posts/2025-03-12-nip4-for-nip2-users.md

 and **o** for zoom in and out, **Ctrl-drag** to mark regions, cursor keys to pan, and so on.

+There are two new region create gestures: hold down Ctrl and drag down and left to great a horizontal guide, and drag up and right to make a vertical guide.
+Regions, arrows and points snap to guides, so they are handy for lining up groups of annotations.

 ## Toolkit bar

 The big change in the main window is the new toolkit bar down the left,